Boaventura de Sousa Santos: Career

-Boaventura de Sousa Santos was born on November 15, 1940, in Coimbra, Portugal.
-He earned his undergraduate degree from the University of Coimbra in 1963 and a post-graduate diploma in jurisprudence in West Berlin.
-He went on to pursue a doctorate on the sociology of law at Yale University at the end of the 1960s.
-In 1973, he became one of the founders of the School of Economics at the University of Coimbra, where he opened a Sociology course.
+He earned his undergraduate degree in law from the University of Coimbra in 1963 and in 1965 a post-graduate diploma in jurisprudence in West Berlin at the Free University of Berlin.
+He went on to pursue a doctorate on the sociology of law at Yale University from 1969 to 1973.

+In 1973, he became one of the co-founders of the School of Economics of the University of Coimbra (FEUC), where he opened a sociology course.
+In 1978, he also founded the Centre for Social Studies at the University of Coimbra (Centro de Estudos Sociais).
 In the mid-1980s, he began to structurally adopt the role of a researcher whose understanding of the world extended beyond a Western perspective.
-He has been involved in research in Brazil, Cabo Verde, Macau, Mozambique, South Africa, Colombia, Bolivia, Ecuador and India.
-He has travelled widely, giving classes and lectures while also extending his range of experiences of learning in the process.
+He was a Global Legal Scholar at the University of Warwick and visiting professor at Birkbeck College, University of London and has been involved in research in Brazil, Cabo Verde, Macau, Mozambique, South Africa, Colombia, Bolivia, Ecuador and India.

+He has travelled widely, giving classes and lectures.
 He was one of the driving forces behind the World Social Forum, the spirit of which he considers essential to his studies of counter-hegemonic globalization and to promoting the struggle for global cognitive justice, an underlying concept of “Epistemologies of the South.”

-He has written and published widely on the issues of globalization, sociology of law and the state, epistemology, social movements and the World Social Forum in Portuguese, Spanish, English, Italian, French, German, Chinese, Danish, Romanian and Polish.
-He has been awarded several prizes, most recently Frantz Fanon Lifetime Achievement 2022, by the Caribbean Philosophical Association; Science and Technology Prize of Mexico, 2010; the Kalven Jr. Prize of the Law and Society Association, 2011.
+He has written extensively—across ten languages—on globalization, the sociology of law and the state, epistemology, social movements, and the World Social Forum.
+His honors include the Frantz Fanon Lifetime Achievement Award (Caribbean Philosophical Association, 2022), the Science and Technology Prize of Mexico (2010), and the Law and Society Association’s Kalven Jr. Prize (2011).

-His most recent project - ALICE: Leading Europe to a New Way of Sharing the World Experiences - is funded by an Advanced Grant of the European Research Council (ERC), one of the most prestigious and highly competitive international financial institutes for scientific excellence in Europe.
-The project was initiated in July 2011 and enabled him to gather a team of young researchers from various different countries and academic backgrounds who are committed to collectively developing the lines of research that have emerged from the epistemological, theoretical-analytical and methodological premises of the work he has consolidated over many years.
+His most recent project - ALICE: Leading Europe to a New Way of Sharing the World Experiences - is funded by an Advanced Grant of the European Research Council (ERC), a highly competitive international financial institute for scientific research in Europe.
+The project was initiated in July 2011 and enabled him to gather a team of young researchers from various different countries and academic backgrounds who are committed to collectively develop the lines of research that have emerged from the epistemological, theoretical-analytical and methodological premises of the work he has consolidated over many years.
 The main idea underlying ALICE is to create a decentered conception of the anti-imperial South, in which Africa and Asia also find their place in a broader and more liberating conversation of humankind.
 A premise of ALICE is to bring to light the notion that the “Eurocentric world has not much to teach the wider world anymore and is almost incapable of learning from the experience of such a wider world, given the colonialist arrogance that still survives.”